magley/magley.github.io/content/posts/0001_timer.md

 I propose a different solution, inspired by immediate mode graphics libraries.
-The big idea is for you (your class, your component, your node, whatever) to own the timer, to update the timer and to query the timer:
+The big idea is for you (your class, your component, your node, whatever) to own the timer, to update the timer and to query the timer _explicitly_:

 ```c++
 struct Timer {